ttrakoolthai/recipe-server/README.md

 before committing to ensure things are up to date.

+# Attrition

+Much of the code and the above instructions were taken from Bart Massey; ChatGPT was used to generate recipes.json

-## License
+# License

-This work is made available under the "Apache 2.0 or MIT License".
-See the file `LICENSE.txt` in this distribution for license terms.
+This work is made available under the "MIT License".
+See the file LICENSE.txt in this distribution for license terms.